Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 World Class Ages 5+

-Coki Beach is right next to Coral World on the eastern end of the island — and it has some of the best snorkeling accessible directly from shore in St. Thomas.
+Coki Beach is right next to Coral World and has some of the best snorkeling accessible directly from shore in St. Thomas.
 The reef starts just feet from the beach in shallow, calm water.
 Fish variety is excellent and the water is clear.
 Gear rental is available on the beach.
+For families where the kids want to snorkel and the adults want to watch from shore, Coki is nearly perfect.

 🚠